 4. Soak in the inspiration for “America the Beautiful” at Pikes Peak.

 Experience America’s Mountain in a variety of ways.
-Whether you choose to drive the scenic 19-mile Pikes Peak Highway, hike up Barr Trail or hitch a ride on The Broadmoor’s Manitou & Pikes Peak Cog Railway, you’ll be rewarded with breathtaking views of the majestic Rocky Mountains and far across the “fruited plains” once you reach the 14,115-foot summit.
+Whether you choose to drive the scenic 19-mile Pikes Peak Highway or hike up Barr Trail, you’ll be rewarded with breathtaking views of the majestic Rocky Mountains and far across the “fruited plains” once you reach the 14,115-foot summit.

-5. Explore the Colorado Springs Fine Arts Center’s multidisciplinary culture.
+5. Explore the Colorado Springs Fine Arts Center at Colorado College’s multidisciplinary culture.

 There aren’t many places where you’ll find a nationally accredited art museum, Broadway-worthy theater, gourmet dining, retail shop and an art school all under one roof, but the Fine Arts Center encompasses just that.
 Traveling exhibitions, events, musicals, dramatic plays and concerts are a few of the reasons to plan a visit.